CURENT/andes/README.md

 1. For the Northeast Power Coordinating Council (NPCC) 140-bus system (with GENROU, GENCLS, TGOV1 and IEEEX1),
-ANDES results match perfect with that from TSAT.
+ANDES results match perfectly with that from TSAT.

 2. For the Western Electricity Coordinating Council (WECC) 179-bus system (with GENROU, IEEEG1, EXST1, ESST3A, ESDC2A, IEEEST and
-ST2CUT), ANDES results match closely to those from TSAT and PSS/E.
+ST2CUT), ANDES results match closely with those from TSAT and PSS/E.
 Note that TSAT and PSS/E results are not identical, either.

 |                                         NPCC Case Study                                                   |                                               WECC Case Study                                           |